GoGoris/Health-tips/README.md

 # FitTip
 The original FitBit app already shows the facts to users.
-Our app also gives advice to improves the users livestyle.
+Our app also gives advice to improve the users livestyle.

 This app was a research project for the Student Conference Days at Karel de Grote Hogeschool.